Har-Kuun/OneClickDesktop/README.md

 * A: This usually happens on CentOS when Selinux is enabled.
 Selinux might prohibit Tomcat from running.
 If this happens, you should consider disabling Selinux or changing its rules, then start Tomcat9 server manually by running `service tomcat9 start`.

 10. Q: The script tells me that I am missing dependencies.
 Shouldn't dependencies be handled already in the script?
-* A: This happens frequently to Chinese users who use Aliyun mirrors.
-Aliyun mirrors have some sort of disgusting rate limitations, which might leads to incomplete installation of dependencies through apt/yum/dnf.
-Please change your mirror source to another source, then run this script again.
-If you are not using Aliyun mirror and still saw the missing dependencies notice, please report it by rasing an issue here so that I can fix it.
+* A: This happens frequently to Chinese users.
+Please try other mirror sources, then run this script again.

 11. Q: The script got killed during compilation; what happened?
 * A: This is very unusual, but may happen if your server does not have enough RAM; please add some SWAP and run the script again.